HK3-Lab-Team/StructuredGenTutorial/tribe_blog/1_gentle_intro.md

 process_structured_response(LLM_response)
 ```

-In the first example, the LLM provides a human-friendly response that answers the question but doesn't follow any particular structure.
-This is fine for direct human interaction but can be challenging for automated systems to parse and process.

-In the second example, which uses structured generation, the LLM's response is formatted in a specific JSON structure.
-This format clearly separates the customer-facing response from the internal log information.
-The structured output makes it easy for the system to:
+In this example, which uses structured generation, the LLM's response is formatted in a specific JSON structure.
+The format clearly separates the customer-facing response from the internal log information, which makes it easy for the system to:

 1. Extract the customer response for display
 2. Store detailed order information in a database